rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

 The *LEAP Platform* is set of complementary packages and server recipes to automate the maintenance of LEAP services in a hardened Debian environment.
 Its goal is to make it as painless as possible for sysadmins to deploy and maintain a service provider's infrastructure for secure communication.

+NOTE: The *LEAP Platform* currently supports deploying to servers running Debian Wheezy, and no other distribution or version.

 The LEAP Platform consists of three parts, detailed below:

 1. [The platform recipes.](#the-platform-recipes)